South Sudan crisis

 Why is more public support needed?

-Last year, UNHCR received just 38% of the funds needed to support displaced South Sudanese people.
-The lack of funding means that UNHCR may need to cut essential services that displaced people in South Sudan rely on.
+This year, UNHCR has received just 34 per cent of the funds needed to support displaced South Sudanese people.
+The lack of funding means that UNHCR may need to cut essential services that are urgently needed.

-Around 60% of refugees from South Sudan are children, and nearly half a million children are out of school as a result of the crisis.
+Women and children continue to make up the majority of those displaced by the crisis.
+Family separations are increasing due to airstrikes and mass displacement, with children forced to flee alone, facing increased risks of exploitation.
+Many children are out of school as a result of the crisis.
 These youngsters are missing out on their chance to learn, grow and fulfil their potential through education.

 Where can I access the latest reports?